kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-2-apache-example-deployment-c-onboarding-clusters.md

 <!--quickstart-2-apache-example-deployment-c-onboarding-clusters-start-->
-The above use of `kind` has knocked kcp's `kubectl ws` plugin off kilter, as the latter uses the local kubeconfig to store its state about the "current" and "previous" workspaces.
+The above use of `kind` has knocked `kubectl ws` plugin off kilter, as the latter uses the local kubeconfig to store its state about the "current" and "previous" workspaces.
 Get it back on track with the following command.

 ```shell
 kubectl config use-context root